Codecademy/docs/content/python/concepts/dictionaries/dictionaries.md

 `nums_squared` will produce a result of: `{ 1: 1, 2: 4, 3: 9, 4: 16, 5: 25 }`

-The following built-in methods listed below help with manipulating dictionaries and the objects within>
+The following built-in methods listed below help with manipulating dictionaries and the objects within: